Kent Academic Repository (KAR)

 Depositing your thesis or dissertation

-To improve the accessibility of your work in KAR for people with disabilities, see top tips for creating accessible resources (pptx)
+To improve the accessibility of your work in KAR for people with disabilities, see top tips on how to make your publications accessible.

 To convert a file into a more accessible format, use SensusAccess